angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 Part creature deck and part combo deck, they can kill swiftly but often have a lot of creature based interaction they can deploy.
 Having 1 for 1 answers to their combo items is effective but consideration should be given to other permanents they can run.
 Some lists may also run discard effects.
+With the printing of Allosaurus Shepherd these decks can bypass a lot of your disruption suite so aiming for a quick combo is pretty key.

+#### Oops all Spells

+Part graveyard deck and part combo deck, they are popular and more resilient with the modal double faced land cards.
+You should be okay boarding in a similar fashion when facing reanimator to maximise early disruption and interaction and play a slightly more controlling role.

 ## Closing Words